-However, another problem that I found pretty prevalent surrounds the frequency at which you need to check the smoker while smoking your favorite cut of meat.
+Newbie to smoking meat?
+It’s pretty common to have questions about the frequency at which you need to check the smoker while smoking your favorite cut of meat.

 Why and how?
-Let’s discuss each of the aforementioned factors in detail.
+Let’s discuss each of these factors in detail.

 How often to check your smoker – what controls it